ryanblakeley/terrafarm-frontend/NOTES/ROADMAP.md

   - hover on plus icon, circle expands from center around plus icon bottom of circle drops down to create rectangle with semi-circle top and bottom icons in the rectangle are new connections (resource offer, new task...).
-- a line between parent relationship items and children relationship items
+- distinguish parent relationship items
 - different icon for land:
   - torii gate by freepik: http://www.flaticon.com/free-icon/torii-gate_68189#term=gate&page=1&position=15
 - sticky footer